harcokuppens/clean-classic-helloworld/README.md

 The `./cleanup.bash all` is convenient when you stop working on the project to reduce it to only what is really necessary.
 For example removing the `clean/` folder saves disk space, and with the `./install-clean.bash` it can later easily be reinstalled.

+To use the bash helper scripts on Windows use the https://gitforwindows.org installation which comes with a 'Git Bash' application to open a bash shell.

 ## Project file